spikenail/spikenail/README.md

     },
     virtualField: {
       virtual: true,
-      // Ensure that dependent fields will be queried from the database
+      // Ensure dependent fields to be queried from the database
       dependsOn: ['position'],
       type: String
     },